Si-Richards/call-summary-llama-api/README.md

 A Docker-first project that runs a local **Llama** model using **vLLM** and exposes a small **FastAPI** service to generate **call summaries** from transcripts.

-Designed for support/telecom call transcripts: produces concise summaries plus **key points, decisions, action items, risks, and follow-ups**.
+Designed for telephone call transcripts: produces concise summaries plus **key points, decisions, action items, risks, and follow-ups**.
 Handles long transcripts using **chunk + reduce** summarisation.

 Tested on **RTX 5090 (Blackwell) 32GB**.